rjtkhanna/Kafka_StockMarket_DataEngine/README.md

 In this project, an end-to-end data engineering pipeline using Apache Kafka is built.

 ## Introduction
-This pipeline extracts data from a .csv file containing 100,000+ rows and stores it in an Amazon S3 bucket using Apache Kafka event streaming.
+This pipeline extracts data from a .csv file containing 100,000+ rows and stores it in an Amazon S3 bucket as .json files using Apache Kafka event streaming.
 After that data is loaded into the AWS Glue Data Catalog using AWS Glue Crawler.
 Ultimately, data is queried using Amazon Athena and SQL.
 The following technologies are used to build this data pipeline:
 - Programming Language-Python
 - Amazon CLI
 - Apache Kafka